Nordic countries: Current leaders

 All the Nordic countries are long-established parliamentary democracies.
 Denmark, Norway and Sweden have a political system of constitutional monarchy, in which a nonpolitical monarch acts as head of state and the de facto executive power is exercised by a cabinet led by a prime minister.
-Margrethe II has reigned in Denmark as Queen Regnant and head of state since 14 January 1972, Carl XVI Gustaf became King of Sweden on 15 September 1973 and King Harald V of Norway has reigned since 17 January 1991.
+Carl XVI Gustaf became King of Sweden on 15 September 1973, King Harald V of Norway has reigned since 17 January 1991 and Frederik X became King of Denmark on 14 January 2024.

 Finland and Iceland have been parliamentary republics since their independence.
 Both countries are led by prime ministers, whilst the directly elected president acts mostly as a ceremonial head of state with some legislative power.
 Finland had a long tradition of having a strong presidential system, since in the beginning of its independence Prince Frederick Charles of Hesse was elected to the throne of Finland and Finland was to become a monarchy.
 This failed due to World War I and the fall of the German Empire and so it was a compromise that Finland became a republic with a strong head of state.
 The President's powers were once so broad that it was said Finland was the only real monarchy in northern Europe.
 However, amendments passed in 1999 reduced his powers somewhat and the President now shares executive authority with the Prime Minister.